ihmeuw/vivarium_research/docs/source/other_models/pregnancy/index.rst

 - We do not consider the impact of birth interval timing or family size in our model of pregnancy.
 - We assume that a new pregnancy cannot occur during the postpartum period but can occur immediately afterward.
 We do not model any difference in the fertility rate by recent pregnancy status.
 - We do not consider the impact of singleton versus non-singleton pregnancies.
+- We are limited in that we apply the age-specific fertility rate to the *beginning* of pregnancy when it is actually measured at the *end* of pregnancy (birth).
+Therefore, maternal age at birth in our simulation will be overestimated due to simulants becoming pregnant in one age group and giving birth in the next.

 Verification and validation criteria
 ++++++++++++++++++++++++++++++++++++++